Disney Musicals In Schools

 Kristen Courtney Kilduff knew at the young age of 3 that she loved the stage.
 Her passion for the performing arts never faded.
-She graduated from Rhode Island College with a bachelor’s degree in Fine Arts and is certified in Jazz and Tap with Dance Masters of America.
-Kristen has been a Dance Teacher at Let’s Dance Inc. for the past 17 years.
+She graduated from Rhode Island College with a bachelor’s degree in fine arts and is certified in Jazz and Tap with Dance Masters of America.
+Kristen has been a Dance Teacher at Let’s Dance Inc. for the past 20 years.
 A mother of two, she loves sharing her passion with her daughters and her students, whose ages range from 2 through adulthood.
-She has also choreographed award winning routines for their Competition Team.
-Kristen works with Theatre by the Sea during the summer as a choreographer for the Kids Theatre Camp, and has worked on shows such as Seussical Jr., Wonka Jr., Aladdin Jr., and Variety Acts.
-On Sundays, you can hear Kristen singing as part of the Worship Team at Christ Church.
+She has also choreographed award-winning routines for their Competition Team.
+Kristen works with Theatre by the Sea during the summer as a choreographer for the Kids Theatre Camp, and has worked on shows such as Seussical Jr., Wonka Jr., Aladdin Jr., Frozen Jr., Matilda Jr., and Variety Acts.
 Kristen works full time as a Teacher’s Assistant with kids who have special needs while going to school for her master’s in teaching special education.

 Marisa Rebelo (she/her) is thrilled to be back for another year of Disney Musicals in Schools with the Providence Performing Arts Center.
 A theatre graduate of Rhode Island College, Marisa is a strong advocate for the arts within our education system and community at large.
 She has previously been seen as the Wardrobe in Beauty and the Beast and Shelly in Evil Dead: The Musical (Rhode Island College), as well as in the ensembles of My Fair Lady, Mary Poppins, and Singin' in the Rain (New Bedford Festival Theater).
-Marisa currently serves as the Drama Director for Fairhaven High School where her credits include Radium Girls (Director), Annie (Director/Choreographer), Little Women (Director), Into the Woods (Director/Choreographer), and Too Much Light Makes the Baby Go Blind (Director), and When We Were Young and Unafraid (Director).
-Marisa also serves as an Administrative Assistant for Better Community Living - a human services agency empowering individuals with intellectual and developmental disabilities. @_marisarebelo
+Marisa currently serves as the Drama Director for Fairhaven High School where her credits include Radium Girls (Director), Annie (Director/Choreographer), Little Women (Director), Into the Woods (Director/Choreographer), and Too Much Light Makes the Baby Go Blind (Director).
+During the daytime, Marisa works as an Administrative Assistant for Better Community Living – a human services agency empowering individuals with intellectual and developmental disabilities. @_marisarebelo